mutagen-io/mutagen/doc/vcs.md

 processes specifically for this reason.

-There are a number of other reasons, but it basically comes down to the fact that only Git is in a position to be in control of what's in its `.git` folder (at least when it comes to the index and object stores).
+There are a number of other reasons, but it basically comes down to the fact that only Git is in a position to be in control of what's in its `.git` directory (at least when it comes to the index and object stores).

 ## Recommended workflow